pivotal/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

           │   ├── ...
     ```

-    - For macOS and Linux you can set this environment variable by running, for example:
+    - **For macOS and Linux:** Set this environment variable by running, for example:

         ```console
         export ACC_LOCAL_FILES="$HOME/workspace"
         ```

-    - For Windows Powershell you can set this environment variable by running, for example:
+    - **For Windows Powershell:** Set this environment variable by running, for example:

         ```console
         $Env:ACC_LOCAL_FILES="$HOME\workspace"
         ```

-1. Start the local engine server using the `engine` script from the terminal by running:
+1. Start the local engine server by running the `engine` script from the terminal:

     ```console
     ./engine